Six Ways to Sunday: Plot

 Eighteen-year-old Harry (Norman Reedus), is an innocent, bashful burger boy who lives with his overly attentive mother Kate.
-Harry's father left the family sometime before the events of the film, leaving Kate for another man.
-They live in a ratty old apartment, where Kate treats her son like a child, even going as far to draw his bath water and connect a wire to his reading lamp, shutting it off when Harry is busy to get his attention.
+Harry's father left Kate for another man.
+They live in an old apartment, where Kate treats her son like a child, even going as far to draw his bath water and connect a wire to his reading lamp, shutting it off when Harry is busy to get his attention.
 One day, Arnie (Adrien Brody), Harry's oldest and best friend, goes to a strip club, where the boss owes Arnie's mob boss money.
-Harry watches as Arnie beats the owner, and snaps, releasing his rage out on the owner, pummeling him to the point where Arnie has to pull Harry off to avoid killing him.
+Harry watches as Arnie beats the owner, and snaps, joining in and releasing his rage out on the owner.
+Harry is pummeling him to the point where Arnie has to pull him off to avoid killing the owner.
 Outside, both are visibly shocked by Harry's outburst, but Harry is shocked and confused at the fact that he liked it.
 Not long after, Arnie's boss Abie Pinkwise, meets the two at a local diner, where he remarks how much potential Harry has in the mob business.
 He invites Harry to become his apprentice, and Harry accepts.
 After leaving, Arnie attempts a heist at a small store, but backfires when the clerk holds him at gun point, sending him to jail.
 When Harry is told to ditch a car (evidence in a homicide), by his bosses, he leaves evidence (a magazine with his name on it), and a witness.
 He is arrested but is proven to be loyal to his employers by keeping silent, despite being beaten by the police.
 Now trusting him, the bosses get him out of jail and take him out to celebrate at a brothel.
 When alone with one of the women, Harry is unaroused, and timidly asks the prostitute if he seems normal.
 When he answers that he doesn't feel that way for neither men nor women, she gently replies that she isn't the kind of professional he should be talking to.
 He goes home dejected, and when his mother smells perfume on him the first signs of her jealous tendencies begin to show.